cseanburns/electronic_resource_mgmt/src/08-workflow.md

 such as ebooks, journals, databases, and more.

 We have discussed interoperability and what it takes for multiple systems to connect and transfer data between each other.
-We primarily discussed this with respect to link resolver technology, and we did this not just because we should know about link resolvers as important components of electronic resource management, but also because link resolvers are a good example of the kind of work that is involved for systems to communicate properly.
+We primarily discussed this with respect to link resolver technology.
+We did this not just because we should know about link resolvers as important components of electronic resource management, but also because link resolvers are a good example of the kind of work that is involved for systems to communicate properly.
 There are other forms of interoperability, though.
 Coming back to [CORE][cost_exchange] again, the [Anderson article (chapter 2)][anderson2014b]